What to Wear to a Beach Wedding

 Sun: Hats aren't just for the Kentucky Derby or the ballpark, they can be a chic fashion accessory for a summer wedding.
 Select a hat with a wide brim for optimal sun protection.
 Make sure to wear makeup or moisturizer with SPF and don't forget your sunscreen.

 Wind: Remember, it can get breezy at Outer Banks beach weddings.
 Be prepared to pull long hair back into a ponytail or to use a scarf as a headband.
-Have a pashmina or wrap for cool breezes.
+Have a pashmina, wrap, or sweater for cool breezes.

 Rain: Make sure you consider an umbrella, hat, or shawl to wear like a headscarf, or be prepared for hair to do its own thing.